qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/ebi-submission.rst

 For convenience Qiita allows you to upload a QIIME mapping file to process your data.
 However, the QIIME mapping file, in general, doesn't have all the EBI/ENA fields.
-Thus, you will need to update your templates directly in the system to add/modify these fields.
+Thus, you will need to update your information files (sample or preparation) via the update option.
+To simplify this process, you can download the system generated files and add and/or modify these fields for each file.